 A walk around the printing quarters reveals fields of colour, as long golden-hued saffron or deep indigo yardage is laid flat to dry on the bare dirt or hung from the high cement walls and left for 2-3 days in the sun.
 Rewashed, and then boiled in a large copper pot with various mixtures of natural ingredients, including alum and various flowers, the colours completely transform.

-Bagru block printing is a complex and beautiful art form that is over three hundred years old.
-We have spent the last 12 months collaborating with our own Bagru artisans on a limited edition Tulasii X Bagru textile collection to bring it into a modern aesthetic.
-Our first range features the artisan's own designs, with a bespoke collection of Tulasii prints to follow.
+Bagru block printing is a complex and beautiful art form that is over three hundred years old, and through collaborating with our own Bagru artisans on a limited edition Tulasii X Bagru textile collection we bring it into a modern aesthetic.
+Our range of scarves and home textiles features the artisan's own designs as well as a bespoke collection of Tulasii prints.

 These images have been captured by us during our trips to Bagru in Rajasthan, India in March 2018 and December 2018.